Spa: Bathing in the 18th century

-In the 17th century, most upper-class Europeans washed their clothes with water often and washed only their faces (with linen), feeling that bathing the entire body was a lower-class activity; but the upper-class slowly began changing their attitudes toward bathing as a way to restore health later in that century.
+In the 17th century, most upper-class Europeans washed their clothes with water and washed only their faces with linen, feeling that bathing the entire body was a lower-class activity.
+The upper-class slowly began changing their attitudes toward bathing as a way to restore health later that century.
 The wealthy flocked to health resorts to drink and bathe in the waters.
-In 1702, Anne, Queen of Great Britain, traveled to Bath, the former Roman development, to bathe.
-A short time later, Richard (Beau) Nash came to Bath.
-By the force of his personality, Nash became the arbiter of good taste and manners in England.
-He along with financier Ralph Allen and architect John Wood transformed Bath from a country spa into the social capital of England.
+In 1702, Anne, Queen of Great Britain, travelled to Bath.
+A short time later, Beau Nash came to Bath, and along with financier Ralph Allen and architect John Wood, transformed Bath from a country spa into the social capital of England.
 Bath set the tone for other spas in Europe to follow.
-Ostensibly, the wealthy and famous arrived there on a seasonal basis to bathe in and drink the water; however, they also came to display their opulence.
+The upper class arrived there on a seasonal basis to bathe in and drink the water, and as a show of status.
 Social activities at Bath included dances, concerts, playing cards, lectures, and promenading down the street.

-A typical day at Bath might be an early morning communal bath followed by a private breakfast party.
+A typical day at Bath consisted of an early morning communal bath followed by a private breakfast party.
 Afterwards, one either drank water at the Pump Room (a building constructed over the thermal water source) or attended a fashion show.
-Physicians encouraged health resort patrons to bathe in and drink the waters with equal vigor.
+Physicians encouraged health resort patrons to both bathe in and drink the waters.
 The next several hours of the day could be spent in shopping, visiting the lending library, attending concerts, or stopping at one of the coffeehouses.
-At 4:00 pm, the rich and famous dressed up in their finery and promenaded down the streets.
+At 4:00 pm, the wealthy dressed up in their finery and promenaded down the streets.
 Next came dinner, more promenading, and an evening of dancing or gambling.